cybercongress/cybertensor-developer-docs/docs/governance.md

 `Alice` sees that the proposal has been passed by the Senate, and executes the `close` extrinsic in order to execute the calldata within the proposal.

-Bittensor now has a new subnet on which `Alice`, `Bob`, or `Charlie` can create further proposals in order to change hyperparameters, allow or disallow registration, and any other configuration which was prevously controlled by the `sudo` private key.
+Cybertensor now has a new subnet on which `Alice`, `Bob`, or `Charlie` can create further proposals in order to change hyperparameters, allow or disallow registration, and any other configuration which was prevously controlled by the `sudo` private key.